replaceitem/carpet-discarpet/docs/Functions.md

 The first parameter is any interaction (slash command, button, select menu) from its corresponding event.
 Discord interactions expect a response within 3 seconds after executing it.
-Either, that response is directly sending an answer, or telling discord that the answer will come, which gives a 15 minute time to send a followup response.
+Either, that response is directly sending an answer, or telling discord that the answer will come, which gives a 15-minute time to send a followup response.
 The `type` can be one of three things:

 * `'RESPOND_LATER'` This does not require the third `message` parameter,